cynicalico/hash-collision/_posts/devlog/myco/2023-04-20-creating-an-event-bus.md

 This is where an event bus comes in.

 I am not the first person to think of using an event bus to handle inter-system communication.
-It's extremely common in commerical game engines.
+It's extremely common in commercial game engines.
 My reasons for wanting this are as follows:
   1. System decoupling--if communication is done over events then there's no longer a requirement to have a direct references to systems contained within other systems except for convenience where desired.
   2. Flexibility--as stated already, systems can easily interact with any other systems, which makes it simple to add interactions in the future.
   3. Challenge--there are a lot of *bad* ways to do this, and I thought it would be fun to try my best to *not* do it poorly.